THIS POST MAY CONTAIN AFFILIATE LINKS. PLEASE READ MY DISCLOSURE FOR MORE INFO.

 Think this is off to a morbid start?
 Well, that’s not my intention!
 This post is meant to be empowering—not bleak!—because the reality is this: The choices you’re making today are either increasing or decreasing your chance at the longest healthspan.

 The “morbid” imagination of your last years is actually extremely important if you wish to be the healthiest version of yourself up until the very end!
 At a certain point, it may be too late to reverse or slow the progress of a disease that’ll shorten your healthspan.

-Thus, it’s empowering to recognize that every choice you’re currently making holds serious weight.
-Today’s choices will positively (or negatively) affect your life years and years from now.
+Thus, it’s empowering to recognize that every nutrition/lifestyle choice holds serious weight.
+Today’s decisions will positively (or negatively!) affect your life years and years from now.

 Before we continue, let’s tackle some basic definitions…

 Lifespan vs. Healthspan vs. Disease-span